Skip to main content

 installed = 20200218

-You could now create a new health entity (checking if disk space will run out soon) that applies only to any host labeled webserver:
+You could now create a new health entity (checking if disk space runs out soon) that applies only to any host labeled webserver:

 template: disk_fill_rate